nram-solace/solace-agent-mesh-v0/docs/docs/documentation/tutorials/sql-database.md

 ## Conclusion

 You've successfully set up a SQL Database agent in Solace Agent Mesh that can answer natural language queries about the ABC Coffee Co. database.
-The same approach can be applied to connect to other database types, such as MySQL or PostgreSQL - you only need to adjust the configuration and environment variables accordingly.
+The same approach can be applied to connect to other database types, such as MySQL, PostgreSQL, or Microsoft SQL Server - you only need to adjust the configuration and environment variables accordingly.

 For more information about the SQL Database plugin, see [plugin README](https://github.com/SolaceLabs/solace-agent-mesh-core-plugins/blob/main/sam-sql-database/README.md).